Date(s) - 14 May 2018

 The headquarters of the National Federation are based in London.
 The Board of Trustees and a team of paid staff administer the WI’s finances, organise national events and competitions and disseminate important information such as the WI’s Constitution, its aims and charitable objectives.

 Held in June each year, the NFWI Annual General Meeting is an important event on the WI Calendar.
-The venue changes each year to ensure that as many members as possible throughout the country have the opportunity to attend.
-The 2013 AGM was held in Cardiff, the 2014 AGM was in Leeds, the 2015 Centenary AGM was held at the Albert Hall in London, and the 2016 AGM was held in Brighton.
+The venue changes each year to ensure that as many members as possible throughout the country have the opportunity to attend, for example Cardiff, Leeds and London.
 It is a wonderful opportunity for members countrywide to meet and share experiences and ideas.
 This is the meeting where we vote as Institutes on resolutions submitted for consideration during the year and it is our opportunity to have our voices heard.
 In addition there are usually excellent speakers so it is an event not to be missed!

 Set in beautiful surroundings in Oxfordshire, Denman is the WI’s very own college with excellent accommodation and top class teaching facilities.
 Members and friends can attend a wide variety of courses which include international cuisine, every sort of craft, lifestyle and wellness, and historical studies.
 Ask your WI Secretary for the current brochure or look on the Denman website.
 Also look out for the Derbyshire Federation weekend when a variety of courses are organised for Derbyshire members only – a great way to meet other members from Derbyshire!
 Our WI offers a bursary each year to help towards the cost of attending a course at Denman.

-The annual membership fee runs from January to December.
-Your subscription will give you 11 meetings a year and 8 copies of the WI magazine WI Life which is posted to your home address.
+The annual membership fee runs from January to December for which the 2018 cost was £41, however new members joining between April and December pay a reduced pro rata amount.
+Your subscription will give you 11 meetings a year and 8 copies of the WI magazine, WI Life, which is posted to your home address.
 The subscription rate is set by the National Federation and increases are always kept to a minimum.